RCPRG-ros-pkg/spsysml/README.md

 * Friedenthal, Sanford, Alan Moore, and Rick Steiner.
 A practical guide to SysML: the systems modeling language.
 Morgan Kaufmann, 2014.
 * Delligatti, Lenny.
 SysML distilled: A brief guide to the systems modeling language.
 Addison-Wesley, 2013.
 2. Choose the development software that supports SysML projects (e.g. Enterprise Architect, Visual Paradigm),
-3. The [SPSysML](spsys-profile.xml) profile, that defines SPsysML stereotypes, and [SPsysML documentation](spsys-doc.pdf) can be helpful.
+3. The [SPSysML](spsys-profile.xml) profile, that defines SPsysML stereotypes, and [SPsysML project documentation](spsys-doc.pdf) can be helpful.